A busy Swindon pub since 1825

 - Plentiful free parking

-In summer and weather permitting, the garden and play area at The Running is ideal for families or just those who want to enjoy a pint in the open air.
+In summer and weather permitting, the garden and play area at The Runner is ideal for families or just those who want to enjoy a pint in the open air.

 A little bit of history....